lifinance/contracts/docs/StargateFacet.md

 ## How it works

-The Stargate Facet works by forwarding Stargate specific calls to a token specific [router contract](https://stargateprotocol.gitbook.io/stargate/developers/how-to-swap).
+The Stargate Facet works by forwarding Stargate specific calls to a token specific [router contract](https://stargateprotocol.gitbook.io/stargate/developers/how-to-swap) or to a [composer contract](https://stargateprotocol.gitbook.io/stargate/stargate-composability/stargatecomposer.sol) if destination calls are involved.
 Stargate is a community-driven organization building the first fully composable native asset bridge, and the first dApp built on LayerZero.
 Stargate's vision is to make cross-chain liquidity transfer a seamless, single transaction process.
 Stargate is the first bridge to solve the [bridging trilemma](https://www.dropbox.com/s/gf3606jedromp61/Delta-Solving.The.Bridging-Trilemma.pdf).

 ```mermaid
 graph LR;